brettwooldridge/HikariCP/README.md

 Hibernate 4.3 for one [relies on this semantic](http://jira.codehaus.org/browse/BTM-126).

 If BoneCP were to wrap ResultSet, which comprises 20,100,000 of the 60,702,000 operations in MixedBench, its performance numbers would be poorer.
-Also take note that HikariCP *does* properly wrap ResultSet and still achives the numbers above.
+Take note that HikariCP *does* properly wrap ResultSet and still achives the numbers above.

 One example of *subjective* incorrectness is that BoneCP does not test a ``Connection`` immediately before dispatching it from the pool.
-In my opinion, this one "flaw" (or "feature") alone renders BoneCP unsuitable for Production use.
+In our opinion, this one "flaw" (or "feature") alone renders BoneCP unsuitable for Production use.
 The number one responsibility of a connection pool is to **not** give out possibly bad connections.
-If you have ever run a load-balancer in front of read-slaves (and had one fail), or have ever needed to bounce the DB while the application was running, you certainly didn't do reliabily it with BoneCP.
+Of course there are no guarantees, and the connection could drop in the few tens of microseconds between the test and its use in your code, but it is much more reliable than testing once a minute or only when a SQLException has already occurred.

 BoneCP may claim that testing a connection on dispatch from the pool negatively impacts performance.
 However, not doing so negatively impacts reliability.
 Addtionatlly, HikariCP supports the JDBC4